Neural Computation Unit (Kenji Doya)

 The Neural Computation Unit pursues the dual goals of developing robust and flexible learning algorithms and elucidating the brain’s mechanisms for robust and flexible learning.
 Our specific focus is on how the brain realizes reinforcement learning, in which an agent, biological or artificial, learns novel behaviors in uncertain environments by exploration and reward feedback.
 We combine top-down, computational approaches and bottom-up, neurobiological approaches to achieve these goals.

-We work on three major subjects:
+We take three major approaches:

 Research Positions